UNSAT3D/XrayTIFF2h5/README.md

 2. Open a console.
 3. Run `make`.

+### Using `snakemake`

+1. Copy or clone this repository in the location you want to store your local copy of the data.
+2. Open a console.
+3. Run `snakemake -j 1`.

 ### Manually

 1. Copy or clone this repository in the location you want to store your local copy of the data.